 Anyone on this Time and Tide table would be fine.

 WHAT’S ON HER MIND?

-Reactions to Lady Rhondda’s autobiography which she proof read (and probably wrote parts of) would be of interest.
+Reactions from her fellow diners to Lady Rhondda’s autobiography which she proof read (and probably wrote parts of) would be of interest.

 CLARA’S STORY SO FAR